-If your site is hosted on Modwest, you will use a backup plugin to perform a manual backup of both the website files AND database.
-If you don’t already have a backup plugin installed, see our Essential WordPress Plugins article for recommendations.
+If your site is hosted on WP Engine or Siteground, then automatic backups are done nightly and you should proceed with the updates in the morning BEFORE you make any content changes that day.
+Otherwise, if your webhost does not do automatic backups then you should install a backup plugin to perform a manual backup of both the website files AND database.
 Also, make sure you have routine backups scheduled daily/weekly/monthly or manually depending on how often you update your content.
-This will save you when/if you get hacked.
-Your host may also offer daily backups if needed.
+This will also save you when/if you get hacked.

 Note: Before you update, make note of the version you are updating from so that we will know what version of WordPress to restore if something goes wrong.
 If you have a version prior to 2.7.x or 1.5.x then you may have to update incrementally or manually so please contact us to do so for you.

 - Update WordPress plugins/theme.
 We recommend you update your WordPress plugins ONE AT A TIME and test in between each update so you know if there is a plugin conflict.
 Also, make note if a plugin specifically mentions a conflict with updating, but realize that not all plugins keep up-to-date with this info so they may just say Compatibility Unknown.
-Here is a great article that will give you more details on updating WordPress plugins: Think Twice Before You Upgrade that WordPress Plugin.
 IMPORTANT: Again test to make sure everything is working properly.

 If you get notified of a theme update from theme vendor directly from ThemeForest/Envato, etc. (with no automatic update option offered to you in backend), you will have to: